Thabani95/Global-Terrorism-Overview/README.md

 # Global-Terrorism-Overview
-The goal of this project is to create a comprehensive and informative dashboard that visualizes global terrorism trends and patterns.
+The goal of this project is to create a comprehensive and informative dashboard that visualizes global terrorism trends and patterns...